empty-publishing/happiness-is-free/Chapters/1-Acknowledge-Missed-Opportunities.md

 # Acknowledge Missed Opportunities

-I hold a door open for about a hundred people every school day.
-Each day I pick up about 20 to 30 bits of litter from around the school and the local community.
-I seek out at least one person each morning, and each afternoon and sincerely ask them if they are okay.
-I say at least one genuine apology, and at least one honest thank you.
-I'm always looking for smiles to create, frowns to change, opportunities for genuine impact, and moments to just be silly.
+When working in a school I found a lot of opportunities.
+I held a door open for about a hundred people every day.
+Each day I picked up about 20 to 30 bits of litter from around the school and the local community.
+I sought out at least one person each morning, and each afternoon, and sincerely ask them if they are okay.
+I said at least one genuine apology, and at least one honest thank you.
+I always looked for smiles to create, frowns to change, opportunities for genuine impact, and moments to just be silly.

 I'm never 100% successful in these things, but they are habits that I've formed.
 The trick to building such a portfolio of good stuff to do - is acknowledging missed opportunities.